-As noted earlier, a number of valuation differences exist in respect of liabilities reporting in the Company's balance sheet under Solvency II compared to IFRS at 31 December 2020.
-The net impact of these differences is an overall increase in net assets of £86,982 under Solvency II relative to IFRS.
+As noted earlier, a number of valuation differences exist in respect of liabilities reporting in the Company's balance sheet under Solvency II compared to IFRS as at 31 December 2021.
+The net impact of these differences is an overall decrease in net assets of (£239,695) under Solvency II relative to IFRS.
 This primarily reflects the differences in assumptions and reserving methodology used under Solvency II compared to IFRS.
 The nature of the differences is set out in sections D.1, D.2 and D.3.